eclipse/mosaic.website/content/docs/extending_mosaic/omnetpp_details.md

     parent: extending_mosaic
 ---

-The OMNeT++ Federate design is based on amicrosimulation where every participating vehicle respectively node is individually modeled and simulated and all entities are clued together in a scenario with one instance the manages the interaction between them.
-That means at first the internals of one node are introduced which incorporate mainly the communication stack and a mobilitymodel.
-Afterwards, especially the scenario management is presented which builds up on the individual nodes and controls themajor part of the simulation.
-These both aspects are in similar way needed formost mobile communication simulation with OMNeT++ even in an isolated setup.
+The OMNeT++ Federate design is based on a microsimulation where every participating vehicle respectively node is individually modeled and simulated and all entities are clued together in a scenario with one instance the manages the interaction between them.
+That means at first the internals of one node are introduced which incorporate mainly the communication stack and a mobility model.
+Afterwards, especially the scenario management is presented which builds up on the individual nodes and controls the major part of the simulation.
+These both aspects are in similar way needed for most mobile communication simulation with OMNeT++ even in an isolated setup.
 However, specifically for interaction and synchronization with the other simulators in the Eclipse MOSAIC environment, a third pillar is necessary.
 This scheduler module is very important for the system as it implements the time management and event